The Best Lighthouses in Dublin Bay & How to Get There

 From Dublin city centre, the DART will take you to Howth in roughly 30 minutes.
 The lighthouse is then a 20-minute walk from the station.
 The village of Howth makes for one of the best day trips from Dublin by train.

 You can drive to Howth and leave your car at the car park near the harbour.
+It is a great stopping point on the drive from Dublin and Belfast.
 Be aware that Howth is a popular destination and car parks can quickly fill up at the weekend.

 The Baily Lighthouse on Howth Head